ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

   * Redis is mostly single threaded and usually threading reads doesn't help much.
   * Redis documentation advises to use default value because if you need more threads, sharding redis or using pipeline > 1 is a better way to add parallelism.
   * The commented io-threads value in the conf file is 4, which means Redis will use the default value for io-threads which is actually 1.

+  #### Client side pipelining

+Pipelining is a feature primarily implemented on the client side.
+When a client uses the Redis client library like [memtier](https://github.com/RedisLabs/memtier_benchmark) does then the client can choose to use pipelining, which is a more effective approach for achieving parallelism.
+You should use pipeline withing the range of 1 (default) and approximately 20 as a large pipeline value (> 20) will increase latency.

+**Note**: It's up to the user to experiment and decide what pipeline value makes the most sense for their use case.